boranseckin/bridge/README.md

-# SCS - Simple Chat Service
+# Bridge - Simple Chat Service

-SCS is a basic CLI chat application using [Socket.io](https://socket.io/).
+Bridge is a basic CLI chat application using [Socket.io](https://socket.io/).

 ## Features
 - Server, port and channel selection when started.